ways to satisfy your wanderlust when you can't travel

 9. GET LOST IN A CLASSIC OUTDOOR ADVENTURE TRAVEL BOOK

-First of all, almost every single one of the movies listed above is also a fantastic book worth checking out!
+First of all, almost every movie listed above is also a fantastic book worth reading!

-After going through all of those, here are thirteen more outdoor adventure-themed book options (also listed out below):
+After going through all of those, here are thirteen more outdoor adventure-themed book options:

 Also, if you’re like me and live in a tiny space, you may not have room for all these books.
-That’s where Audible and Kindle E-readers save the day!
+That’s where Audible and Kindle E-readers come in handy!

 10. GO THROUGH YOUR OLD TRAVEL PHOTOS & PUT SOME ON DISPLAY